-1-3 Days Old: Chickadee hatchlings, like most songbird young, are altricial (born naked and blind).
-This is opposed to the fully feathered and mobile precocial hatchlings of most ground nesting and aquatic birds, such as chickens, geese and ducks.
-From now until they leave the nest, these young birds are entirely dependent on their parents for survival.
-Without the adults, they will die.
-The new hatchlings especially require constant attention.
-For the first several days, the female broods to keep them warm while the male brings them food.
-Both parents remove their waste (conveniently contained in fecal sacks that are easily carried from the nest).
+1-3 Days Old: Black-capped chickadee nestlings, like most songbird young, are altricial (born naked and blind).
+This is opposed to the fully feathered and mobile precocial nestlings of most ground nesting and aquatic birds, such as chickens, geese and ducks.
+From now until they leave the nest, these young birds are entirely dependent on their parents; without them, they will die.
+During the first few days they require constant attention.
+The female spends time in the nest brooding to keep them warm while the male brings them food.
+Both parents remove their waste, conveniently contained in fecal sacks that can easily be picked up and carried away.

-4-8 Days Old: Feathers begin to fill in along the wings, back, and tail, but patches of bare skin remain and the eyes are still closed.
-Growing stronger on a protein rich diet of insects, they orient themselves to maximize the opportunity to get food.
-They appear to have huge white and orange mouths, extending from either side of their small beaks.
-These are called oral flanges, and they help the adults locate and feed the young in the dark of the nest.
+4-8 Days Old: Feathers begin to fill in along the wings, back, and tail, but patches of bare skin can still be seen and the eyes remain closed.
+The female spends more time out of the nest gathering food and the nestlings grow strong on a protein rich diet of insects (especially caterpillars).
+They nestlings have huge white and orange oral flanges extending from either side of their small beaks.
+These help the adults locate and feed them in the dark of the nest.

-These juveniles face long odds.
-Although the average chickadee lifespan in the wild is estimated at less than 2 years, many of this year’s fledglings will not survive the next few months.
-However, if they learn quickly enough to avoid predators, survive disease, and live through the hard winter months to come, we may see these same birds again next spring.
-They will be looking for mates and nesting sites to start the process all over again.
+Juvenile chickadees face long odds.
+Although the average lifespan of a black-capped chickadee in the wild is about 2 years, it is likely that most of this year’s fledglings will not survive the next few months.
+However, if they learn quickly to avoid predators, survive disease, and find enough food to live through the hard winter months to come, we may see these same birds again next spring.
+They will be looking for mates (and nesting sites) to start the process all over again.